JulienLeal/ambrose-chat/README.md

 ```

 ## The next steps:
+- [ ] Integrate the autocomplete functionality
-- [ ] Render as iframe for the website can use as widget
+- [ ] Render as Iframe for any website can use as widget
-- [ ] Dockerize the project
+- [ ] Dockerize the Project
 - [ ] Custom Nickname
 - [ ] Modeling Database
 - [ ] Security Concerns